-We depart from this literature by making simple assumptions about how funding shocks propagate across banks.
-To do so comes at some cost-we adopt a narrow definition of systemic risk based on fire sale spillovers alone.
+Our framework departs from this literature by making simple assumptions about how funding shocks propagate across banks.
+To do so comes at some cost-we adopt a narrow definition of systemic risk based on banks' common exposures.
 On the other hand, the benefits are that our model-based approach can be used to do policy analysis.